 3. Sun-Dried Tomato and Basil White Bean Burger

-4. Black Bean and Winter Squash Burger
+5. Black Bean and Winter Squash Burger

 8. Sriracha Black Bean Burger

-9. Herbed Turkey Burger with Zucchini Buns
+10. Herbed Turkey Burger With Zucchini Buns

 11. Thai-Style Chicken Burger

-12. Jerk Turkey Burger with Mango Slaw
+12. Jerk Turkey Burger With Mango Slaw

-13. Fajita Turkey Burger
+14. Fajita Turkey Burger

-14. Spicy Hawaiian burgers
+15. Spicy Hawaiian Burger

-16. Feta-Stuffed Turkey Burger with Arugula Pesto
+16. Feta-Stuffed Turkey Burger With Arugula Pesto

-17. Goat Cheese-Stuffed Turkey Burger with Tangy Peach BBQ Sauce
+17. Goat Cheese-Stuffed Turkey Burger With Tangy Peach BBQ Sauce

-19. Oat and Quinoa Burger
+19. Quinoa Burger